 YouTube is one of the most varied content platforms in the world, and it’s easy to find tutorials, TV shows, and even the latest music videos.
-But it’s not just about the watching — sometimes all you want to do is listen to YouTube in the background, busying yourself with something else on your phone.
+But it’s not just about watching — sometimes all you want to do is listen to YouTube in the background while busying yourself with something else on your phone.

 While shutting off the screen and continuing to listen to YouTube is a no-no in Safari and Chrome, it’s possible to use Apple’s Control Center with certain other browsers to bypass YouTube’s restrictions.
-Firefox and Opera Touch are two browsers that definitely work with this method, and we recommend testing out any other iOS browsers you prefer.
+Firefox and Opera are two browsers that definitely work with this method, and we recommend testing out any other iPhone browsers you prefer.

 Here’s how you can get this method to work.

 Step 1: First, navigate to YouTube from your browser of choice.
 If Google redirects you to the app from Firefox, try typing youtube.com directly into the URL bar.

 Step 2: Next, search for your chosen video.

 Step 3: Once you’ve found and opened your video, change over to the desktop version of the site.